mortonfox/nerdtree-term/README.md

 ## Introduction

 nerdtree\_term is a [NERDTree](https://github.com/scrooloose/nerdtree) plugin
-that adds a menu item to open the selected folder in Terminal. (i.e. open a shell window and cd to that folder)
+that adds a menu item to open the selected folder in Mac OS X Terminal. (i.e. open a shell window and cd to that folder)

 ## Installation

 ### Pathogen

-Use the following commands:
+Run the following commands in a shell:

     cd ~/.vim/bundle
     git clone https://github.com/mortonfox/nerdtree-term.git